-For the 2022 - 2023 school year, BASEC is offering programs for students enrolled at the Mary Lee Burbank Elementary School, the Chenery Middle School, and Belmont High School; students enrolled at the Green Meadow Elementary School and Fowler Middle School; and school vacation programs open to elementary and middle school students from surrounding communities.
+For the 2024 - 2025 school year, BASEC is offering programs for students enrolled at the Mary Lee Burbank Elementary School, the Chenery Middle School, and Belmont Middle and High School; students enrolled at the Green Meadow Elementary School and Fowler Middle School; and school vacation programs open to elementary and middle school students from surrounding communities.
 Each of these programs is briefly described below.

-BASEC @ Burbank provides before and after school programming as well as a wide variety of BASEC Workshops and academic tutoring to the Burbank School community.
+BASEC @ Burbank provides before and after school programming as well as a wide variety of BASEC Workshops, individual lessons, and academic tutoring to the Burbank School community.
 Our programs are diverse, offering students a combination of structured and unstructured activities.
 BASEC @ Burbank students participate in art, sports, STEM, theater, music, and many other activities each and every day.

-Our kindergarten after school students have a separate classroom with dedicated teachers to provide the most seamless transition to the Burbank experience.
+Our kindergarten after school students have a separate classroom with dedicated teachers to provide the most seamless transition to and from the Burbank experience.
 They start the year with a focus on making and keeping friends and understanding the structure of after school.
-Our emphasis on participating in our community continues for grades 1 - 4.
+Our emphasis on participating in our community continues for grades 1-3.
 Students learn to respect and appreciate each other and to be present in each experience of the day.
-After School students in grades 2 - 4 participate in supervised homework every day, and each student's homework is checked for completion and accuracy by a teacher.
+After School students in grades 2-3 participate in supervised reading and/or homework every day, and each student's homework is checked for completion and accuracy by a teacher.

-Before School is open from the second day of school (9/8/22) through the last day of school from 7:25 - 8:25 AM.
-After school is open from the first day of school for Grades 1 - 4 (9/7/22) through the second to last day of the school year from the end of the school day until 5:50 PM.
-Kindergarten students start Before and After School on 9/12/22.
+Before School is open from the second day of school (9/5/24) through the last day of school from 7:25 - 8:30 AM.
+After school is open from the first day of school for Grades 1 - 3 (9/4/24) through the second to last day of the school year from the end of the school day until 5:50 PM.
+Kindergarten students start Before and After School on 9/9/24.
 See our "Calendar" section below for more information.

-BASEC @ Burbank also offers themed Workshops on a range of topics, with two sessions ranging in duration over the course of the school year.
+BASEC @ Burbank also offers themed Workshops on a range of topics, with three sessions ranging in duration over the course of the school year.
 These workshops provide authentic learning opportunities in subjects like cooking, sports, music, chess, computer coding, karate, yoga, science, hip hop, filmmaking, and more!

-BASEC @ Chenery is an after school program created specifically to meet the needs and interests of middle school students.
-Targeted age-appropriate program offerings address the wide range of developmental maturity typical of a middle school population, especially at Chenery, which includes 5th grade.
+BASEC @ Chenery is an after school program created specifically to meet the needs and interests of upper elementary school students.
+Targeted age-appropriate program offerings address the wide range of developmental maturity typical of an upper elementary school student population.

-5th and 6th graders who enroll in BASEC @ Chenery experience a program that focuses on developing independence and responsibility, making good choices, designing and implementing individualized homework plans, and fostering new peer relationships.
-Upper school students (grades 7 and 8) are given more freedom and flexibility, still within carefully structured parameters designed to challenge and support their continued personal growth.
+Students in grades 4 - 6 who enroll in BASEC @ Chenery experience a program that focuses on developing independence and responsibility, making good choices, designing and implementing individualized homework plans, and fostering new peer relationships.
 BASEC provides a safe and comfortable gathering space as well as outreach opportunities and projects that keep students actively engaged in their after school community.

-After school at BASEC @ Chenery is open from the first day of school (9/7/22) through the second to last day of the school year from the end of the school day until 6:00 PM.
+After school at BASEC @ Chenery is open from the first day of school (9/4/24) through the second to last day of the school year from the end of the school day until 6:00 PM.
 See our "Calendar" section below for more information.

-BASEC @ Chenery also offers themed Workshops on a range of topics, with two six- to twelve-week sessions scheduled during the school year.
+BASEC @ Chenery also offers themed Workshops on a range of topics, with two eight- to ten-week sessions scheduled during the school year.
 These workshops provide authentic learning opportunities in subjects like cooking, Model United Nations, LARP, sports, art, coding, hip hop, music production, and more!